mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 AnkiMorphs can then place
 information about that text into dedicated fields on your cards.

-Here’s a streamlined version that improves clarity and readability:

 > **Note**: The first time you select an extra field, you will need to perform a full sync upload to AnkiWeb.
 If you
 > have a large number of cards (500K+), syncing might become an issue.
 For more details, refer to
 > the [Anki FAQ](https://faqs.ankiweb.net/are-there-limits-on-file-sizes-on-ankiweb.html).